vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 one’s needs in looking for information about Raku syntax and core API.

-Speaking of myself, when it comes to choosing between unambiguity of the specification and its searchability – the first wins univocally!
+Speaking of myself, when it comes to choosing between unambiguity of the specification and its searchability – the first wins, univocally!

 # The Core

 In a previous article I mentioned that the compiler in Raku is responsible for syntax.
-By then I was talking about OO and Metamodel.
+By then I was talking about OO and the Metamodel.
 But the statement could pretty much be extended to everything in the language _(still, remember about simplifications!)_.
 Yet, syntax alone makes like... er... well... not the biggest part of Raku specs.
 By browsing Roast one would quickly realize that most of it is about testing core classes and their interfaces.
 Sometimes what looks like a syntax test implies testing of a core class at the same time!
 For